How is personal injury compensation determined?

 Strength of the Liability Claim

-The first thing your Milwaukee personal injury lawyer needs to understand is the strength of your liability claim.
+The first thing your Milwaukee personal injury Attorney needs to understand is the strength of your liability claim.
 For liability to exist, someone must be “at fault” through negligence or carelessness.
 In the context of a construction accident, for example, many acts of negligence could result in faulty or dangerous equipment.
 In a car accident, negligence might manifest as a driver failing to check side mirrors before changing lanes.

 There are many factors that could be at play in a personal injury claim.
 Furthermore, the injured party might hold some degree of negligence, and this could affect the strength of the case.
-The defendant’s lawyer may try to make a case that the plaintiff’s injury is the result of their own negligence.
+The defendant’s Attorney may try to make a case that the plaintiff’s injury is the result of their own negligence.

 Extent of Damages

-The next thing Milwaukee personal injury lawyer will need is to determine is the extent of your “damages,” which refers to the financial cost of the injury and the impact it has had on your life.
+The next thing Milwaukee personal injury Attorney will need is to determine is the extent of your “damages,” which refers to the financial cost of the injury and the impact it has had on your life.
 If you have had to endure an extended hospital stay and multiple surgeries, for example, that could be considered significant hardship and may justify asking for a settlement that is higher than the hospital bill.
-There are three common methods for calculating damages that a Milwaukee personal injury lawyer may use:
+There are three common methods for calculating damages that a Milwaukee personal injury Attorney may use:

 - Injury valuation software: There are several types of software systems that calculate a value for your damages based on the extent of several factors you may have or have not experienced.
 These include: hospitalization (when applicable); treatment type; length of treatment; whether you had to endure physical therapy; if there were delays and gaps in treatment, medication, and level of impairment.